-I attended St Andrews C of E Primary School and spent most of my days during the summer "down the pool" in Jubilee Park.
+I grew up in the lovely village of Woodhall Spa, attending St Andrews C of E Primary School.
+A highlight of living in the village was the days spent during the summer "down the pool" in Jubilee Park.
 Secondary school followed and I went to Gartree Secondary Modern (now the Barnes Wallis Acadamy).
-My first job on leaving school was as Commis Chef and General Assistant at the Dower House in Woodhall Spa in the era of Carol and Harry Plum.
+My first job on leaving school was as Commis Chef and General Assistant at the Dower House in Woodhall Spa, in the era of Carol and Harry Plum.
 It was there that I developed a keen interest in the catering industry.

 In the early 90's I moved down to Berkshire and then on to Devon and worked for several hotels and a Casino in Torquay.
 I then had a change of direction when an opportunity arose for a career in newspapers, followed by working for many years in local radio.
 I worked my way up through the ranks of a Westcountry radio group.